dfebs/bloggington/README.md

 - [ ] Add some formatting to make the site look better
 - [ ] Possibly publish this
 - [ ] Comment threads (This isn't getting done in this timeline)
+- [ ] Add "are you sure" prompt when deleting anything - can be done with stimulus controller